mauro-j-sanchirico/machine-learning-project-guidelines/README.md

 ### 1.2.
 Pre-requisites

 Readers of this guide should already be comfortable with the mathematical fundamentals behind modern ML, specifically those that underpin deep learning, including linear algebra, correlation, model fitting, optimization, and numerical methods.
 It is assumed readers are already proficient in Python and know how to set up local and remote Python development environments.
 Prior familiarity with tools including scikit-learn, torch, torch lightning, thunder, pandas, matplotlib, numpy, cupy, Open Neural Network Exchange (ONNX) is assumed but not strictly required to understand the guide.
-Examples of some of these tools are provided.
 Ability to quickly learn how to use tools such as Captum (neural network explainability), Lime (general explainability), and the Adversarial Robustness Toolkit (ART).
-Familiarity with software basics including version control, setting up an integrated development environment (IDE), coding, and programming language basics is fully assumed and these are not covered in this guide.
+Familiarity with software basics including version control, setting up an integrated development environment (IDE), coding, and programming language basics, including basic object oriented programming, is fully assumed and these are not covered in this guide.

 ### 1.3.
 Motivation